Filtering by: Science and Technology

 Discussion: Science, Society, and Sustainability - Closing the Knowledge-Action Gap

-Join us for a panel discussion with the new Rector of the University of Cologne, Germany, and DAAD President Prof. Mukherjee, and our guest speakers to look critically onto the topic of sustainability: In an increasingly interconnected world, where the pursuit of sustainability transcends boundaries, are we doing enough to apply our scientific knowledge to achieve the Sustainable Development Goals (SDGs) and a sustainable society?
-Engage in the dialogue on bridging the gap between knowledge and action and exchange new ideas for pathways to a sustainable future with Rector of the University of Cologne and DAAD President Professor Joybrato Mukherjee, Columbia Law School Professor Michael B. Gerrard, broadcast journalist Dr. Yaena Kwon, founder and director of The Climate Museum Miranda Massie, and more!
+On May 23rd, we hosted a panel discussion on the topic of sustainability: In an increasingly interconnected world, where the pursuit of sustainability transcends boundaries, are we doing enough to apply our scientific knowledge to achieve the Sustainable Development Goals (SDGs) and a sustainable society?
+The conversation explored bridging the gap between knowledge and action and exchanging new ideas for pathways to a sustainable future with Rector of the University of Cologne and DAAD President Professor Joybrato Mukherjee, Columbia Law School Professor Michael B. Gerrard, and Dianne Anderson, Director, Office of Sustainability at NYU.
+Moderated by broadcast journalist Dr. Yaena Kwon!

 View Event →